bsmith89/human-gut-diversity-manuscript/manuscript.md

     -  Obesity [see HMP 2012 for refs.]
     -  IBD [see HMP for refs.]
     -  Cdiff [?]
-    -  Crohn's Disease [Manichanh 2006]
+    -  Crohn's disease [Manichanh 2006]
 -  Diversity may confer health benefits
     -  Immune system 'training' [?]
     -  Invasion resistance [?]